 ISP has a comprehensive transport service for children which can offer support for children and young people in attending school, therapy, meetings and contact where deemed appropriate.
-Generally, this is seen as part of the foster carer's duties, but we recognise that sometimes it is not possible for them to do this.
-Our drivers are all sensitive to the needs of the children and the emotional pressures they may feel and follow a task specific training program which includes Safeguarding, First Aid and Secure Base training amongst other specialist training.
+Generally, this is seen as part of the foster parent's duties, but we recognise that sometimes it is not possible for them to do this.
+Our drivers are all trained and sensitive to the needs of the children and the emotional pressures they may feel and follow a task specific training program which includes Safeguarding and First Aid amongst other specialist training.

-To provide smooth transitions for the young people in our care m) Respite Care
+• To provide smooth transitions for the young people in our care

+12. Respite Care

 Respite is an important part of ISP's philosophy of care.
-All foster carers are encouraged to make use of respite on a regular and planned basis, not exceeding 22 nights per year except in exceptional circumstances, which could include emergency respite and this is needs led.
+All foster parents are encouraged to make use of respite on a regular and planned basis, not exceeding 22 nights per year except in exceptional circumstances, which could include emergency respite and this is needs-led.

-ISP takes very seriously the respite experience of all children and young people and accordingly operates a thorough planning, preparation and consultation process with Carers, children and young people and the Local Authorities.
+ISP takes very seriously the respite experience of all children and young people and accordingly operates a thorough planning, preparation and consultation process with foster parents, children and young people and local authorities.
 All young people are encouraged to complete a feedback form following respite to take their views into consideration and contribute to monitoring this service.

-To provide positive experiences of respite / time away from their main placement for young people.
+• To provide positive experiences of respite / time away from their main placement for young people.